-Fabinho Expects Imminent Liverpool Return
+Fabinho expects imminent Liverpool return

 But Fabinho is taking nothing for granted.

 "We can win the title, but we are not yet champions.
 We are on the right track.
-What we have done so far is incredible, but we must continue," he added.
+What we have done so far is incredible, but we must continue," he said.

 "I hope we will not crack.
 We have the confidence to continue like this.
 Despite the injuries, we continue to play at a high level."

-Liverpool are back in action next Sunday when they host fierce rivals Manchester United at Anfield.
+Liverpool is back in action next Sunday when they host fierce rivals Manchester United at Anfield.